 1The FCA has investigation and sanctioning powers in relation to both criminal and civil breaches of the Money Laundering Regulations.
 The Money Laundering Regulations impose requirements including, amongst other things, obligations to apply customer due diligence measures and conduct ongoing monitoring of business relationships on designated types of business.

-1The FCA is responsible for monitoring and enforcing compliance with the Regulations not only by authorised firms who are within the Money Laundering Regulations’ scope, but also by what the Regulations describe as “Annex I financial institutions”, and cryptoasset exchange providers and custodian wallet providers4.
-These are businesses which are not otherwise authorised by us but which carry out certain of the activities listed in Annex I of the Banking Consolidation Directive28, now Annex I of the Capital Requirements Directive, the relevant text of which is set out in Schedule 2 of the Money Laundering Regulations3.
+1The FCA is responsible for monitoring and enforcing compliance with the Money Laundering Regulations2 not only by authorised firms who are within the Money Laundering Regulations’ scope, but also by what the Regulations describe as “Annex I financial institutions”, and cryptoasset exchange providers and custodian wallet providers4.
+These are businesses which are not otherwise authorised by us but which carry out certain of the activities which were3 listed in Annex I of the Banking Consolidation Directive28, then in Annex I of the Capital Requirements Directive, the relevant text of which is set out in Schedule 2 of the Money Laundering Regulations3.
 The activities include lending (e.g. forfaiters and trade financiers), financial leasing, and safe custody services.
 Annex I financial institutions are required to register with the FCA.

 1This means that there will be situations in which the FCA has powers to investigate and take action under both the Act and the Money Laundering Regulations.
 The FCA will consider all the circumstances of the case when deciding what action to take and, if it is appropriate to notify the subject about the investigation, will in doing so inform them about the basis upon which the investigation is being conducted and what powers it is using.
 The FCA will adopt the approach outlined in EG 12 when prosecuting Money Laundering Regulations offences.
 In the majority of cases where both the Regulations and the FCA rules apply and regulatory action, as opposed to criminal proceedings, is appropriate, the FCA generally expects to continue to discipline authorised firms under the Act.

-- • the power to require information from, and attendance of, relevant and connected persons (regulation 37); and
+- • the power to require information from, and attendance of, relevant persons, payment service providers2 and connected persons (regulation 662); and

 The use of these powers will be limited to those cases in which the FCA is exercising functions under the Money Laundering Regulations.
 In addition, the FCA may use its powers to require information or attendance at the request of foreign authorities2.

-1The FCA will adopt a risk-based approach to its enforcement of the Money Laundering Regulations.
-Failures in anti-money laundering controls will not automatically result in disciplinary sanctions, although enforcement action is more likely where a firm has not taken adequate steps to identify its money laundering risks or put in place appropriate controls to mitigate those risks, and failed to take steps to ensure that controls are being effectively implemented.
+1The FCA will adopt a risk-based approach to its enforcement under2 the Money Laundering Regulations.
+Failures in anti-money laundering or counter-terrorist financing2 controls will not automatically result in disciplinary sanctions, although enforcement action is more likely where a firm has not taken adequate steps to identify its2 risks or put in place appropriate controls to mitigate those risks, and failed to take steps to ensure that controls are being effectively implemented.

 1However, the Money Laundering Regulations say little about the way in which investigation and sanctioning powers should be used, so the FCA has decided to adopt enforcement and decision making procedures which are broadly akin to those under the Act.
-Key features of the FCA's approach are described below.
+Key features of the FCA's approach are described in EG 19.152.